Ericsson/codechecker/docs/analyzer/user_guide.md

   '-e core -d core.uninitialized -e core.uninitialized.Assign' will enable every 'core' checker, but only 'core.uninitialized.Assign' from the 'core.uninitialized' group.
 Please consult the manual for details.
-Disabling checkers in the "core" package is unsupported by the Clang Static Analyzer, so they will remain switched on, regardless of the settings.
+Disabling certain checkers - such as the 'core' group - is unsupported by the LLVM/Clang community, and thus discouraged.

   Compiler warnings and errors
   ------------------------------------------------
   Compiler warnings are diagnostic messages that report constructions that are